 Form of Papers Submitted for Publication.
 The onus of preparing a paper in a form suitable for sending to press lies in the first place with the author.
 Authors should consult a current issue in order to make themselves familiar with the practice of the British Journal of Nutrition as to typographical and other conventions, use of cross-headings, layout of tables and so on.
-Attention to these and other details (mentioned below) in the preparation of the typescript before it is sent to the Editors will shorten the time required for publication: the need for undue amounts of editorial revision caused by badly prepared typescript will lead to delay in publication.
+Attention to these and other details (mentioned below) in the preparation of the typescript before it is sent to the Editors will shorten the time required for publication: badly prepared typescripts will be returned to the author.
 Any potentially ambiguous words such as 'available' must be properly defined.
 Papers on specialized aspects of the subject should be so presented as to make them intelligible, without undue difficulty, to the ordinary reader of the Journal.
 Sufficient information should be given to permit repetition of the published work by any competent reader of the Journal.
 Where papers are overlength the Editors reserve the right to levy page charges.